Sheco/cdda-itembrowser/readme.md

 * php5.3 (with the mcrypt extension)
 * A webserver

-Then you can run the setup.sh script, it expects a single argument, a path to install the data files and variable files.
+Then you can run the setup.sh script, it expects a single argument, an absolute path to install the data files and variable files.

 The webserver should be able to read and write the files in the "storage" directory inside the data file path.